What Causes Stroke In Young People?

 Manage underlying medical conditions: If you have a medical condition such as high blood pressure, diabetes, or high cholesterol, it is important to manage it carefully under the supervision of a doctor.

-Quit smoking: Smoking is one of the leading risk factors for stroke.
-Quitting smoking can significantly reduce your risk of stroke.
+Quit smoking: Smoking is one of the leading risk factors.
+Quitting smoking can significantly reduce your risk.

-Limit alcohol intake: Heavy drinking is another major risk factor for stroke.
-Limiting your alcohol intake can help to reduce your risk of stroke.
+Limit alcohol intake: Heavy drinking is another major risk factor.
+Limiting your alcohol intake can help to reduce your risk.

-Avoid drug use: Drug use can increase the risk of stroke in a number of ways.
-It is important to avoid drug use to reduce your risk of stroke.
+Avoid drug use: Drug use can increase the risk in a number of ways.
+It is important to avoid drug use to reduce your risk.

-If you have any concerns about your risk of stroke, talk to your doctor.
+If you have any concerns about your risk, talk to your doctor.
 They can help you to assess your risk and develop a plan to reduce your risk.

 How common is stroke in 20s?